-- · Full-duplex, 8-bit or 9-bit data transmission through the UxTX and UxRX pins - Even, odd or no parity options (for 8-bit data) - One or two stop bits - · Hardware auto-baud feature - Hardware flow control option with UxCTS and UxRTS pins - · Fully integrated Baud Rate Generator (BRG) with 16-bit prescaler - Baud rates ranging from 10 Mbps to 38 bps at 40 MIPS - · Four-deep First In First Out (FIFO) transmit data buffer - · Four-deep FIFO receive data buffer - · Parity, framing and buffer overrun error detection - Support for 9-bit mode with address detect (9th bit = 1) - · Transmit and receive Interrupts - · Loopback mode for diagnostic support - IrDA encoder and decoder logic - LIN bus support - 16x baud clock output for external IrDA encoder/decoder support
+- Full-Duplex, 8-bit or 9-bit Data Transmission through the UxTX and UxRX pins - Even, Odd or No Parity options (for 8-bit data) - · One or two Stop bits - · Hardware Auto-Baud feature - Hardware Flow Control option with $\overline{\mbox{UxCTS}}$ and $\overline{\mbox{UxRTS}}$ pins - · Fully Integrated Baud Rate Generator (BRG) with 16-bit Prescaler - · Baud Rates ranging from 10 Mbps to 38 bps at 40 MIPS - · 4-deep First-In-First-Out (FIFO) Transmit Data Buffer - · 4-deep FIFO Receive Data Buffer - · Parity, Framing, and Buffer Overrun Error Detection - Support for 9-bit mode with Address Detect (9th bit = 1) - · Transmit and Receive Interrupts - · Loopback mode for Diagnostic Support - · IrDA Encoder and Decoder Logic - · LIN Bus Support - 16x Baud Clock Output for External IrDA Encoder/Decoder support

+Note:

-Note: Each dsPIC33E/PIC24E family device variant may have one or more UART modules.
-An 'x' used in the names of pins, control/status bits and registers denotes the particular UART module number.
-Refer to the specific device data sheet for more details.
+Each dsPIC33F/PIC24H family device variant may have one or more UART modules.
+An 'x' used in the names of pins, control/status bits and registers denotes the UART module number.
+For more information, refer to the "UART" chapter in the specific device data sheets.